 For these reasons, be alert for cyclists on the road and drive carefully when near them.

 Safe driving around cyclists

-- Hazards like parked cars, potholes, glass, litter, strong wind and opening car doors may cause cyclists to veer off-line and move into your path.
+- Hazards like parked cars, potholes, glass, litter and opening car doors may cause cyclists to veer off-line and move into your path.
 Because of this, give cyclists plenty of room when passing them.
 Ideally, allow at least 1.5 metres between you and the cyclist.

 - Wait for a clear space before passing a cyclist on a narrow road.

 - At intersections, apply the same rules to cyclists that you would to any other vehicle on the road.
 Take care to indicate turns.

 - You must not drive in a cycle lane except for a maximum of 50 metres when entering or leaving side roads, driveways or parking spaces.

 - If you are crossing a cycle lane, give way to cyclists before you cross.